audi1218/Language_learning_app/README.md

-# Programming_learning_app
+# Computer_Science_learning_app
-This is a programming app that generates a quiz to help a person learn to program.
+This is a Computer Science app that generates quiz questions from an api.